EDI Action Fund

 About the Fund

 The Temerty Faculty of Medicine Equity, Inclusion and Diversity (EDI) Action Fund is administrated by the Office of Inclusion and Diversity (OID), and contributes to Temerty Medicine’s commitment to Excellence through Equity, one of the three Strategic Domains of Focus named in the 2018-2023 Academic Strategic Plan.
 It aims to support Temerty Medicine learners in being champions of equity, diversity, inclusion, Indigeneity, and accessibility (EDIIA), by transforming their ideas for initiatives into reality.
 It awards a maximum of $500 to applicants with successful proposals on a reimbursement basis.
-The fund may approve a maximum of 10 proposals per year (May to April).
+The fund may approve a maximum of 10 proposals per annual cycle (May to April - projects must be completed by March 31 within a given cycle).

 Evaluation Rubric